fbpx

 As mentioned, succession planning could help you identify ambitious engineers who could step up and support the management team.
 Not only do you reward an employee, but you can relieve pressure on other staff, too.

 In addition, you could consider other strategies to help you learn from your colleagues.
-For instance, you could carry out 1-1 meetings, or have exit interviews when an employee leaves.
+For instance, you could conduct 1-1 meetings or have exit interviews when an employee leaves.

-Pressures and concerns could be something straightforward, like their pay, hours, or the tools they don’t have to do their jobs.
+Pressures and concerns could be straightforward, like their pay, hours, or the tools they don’t have to do their jobs.
 Alternatively, it might be something more complex.
 These could include issues with management or rapport with another employee.
-It’s not always money, but reasons like these that people often cite when they leave a job.
+It’s not always money, but people cite reasons like these when they leave a job.

 Make sure you include regular employee one-to-one discussions.
 However, be ready to hear some hard truths.
 It doesn’t get more honest than in an exit interview, where an employee may seize the opportunity to give sincere but direct feedback.

-Managers and business owners can often be caught unaware of their staff’s actual feelings.
+Managers and business owners can often be unaware of their staff’s feelings.
 What a manager feels to be true versus what their workers think is often different!

 60% of managers reported that they provide their employees with a clear path for advancing their careers, while only 36% of workers felt that this was true